Average Reading Time: 3 ½ minutes

 Address yourself as a leader.
 Out loud, and in your thoughts.
 When I started Highlands College, I noticed from the beginning that any communication sent to the students had the salutation “Leaders”, or “Dear Leader”.
-They were intentional to speak who I was becoming, and not who I was at that moment.
-I’m still not a perfect leader, but I am one none the less.
+They were intentional to speak about who I was becoming, and not who I was at that moment.
+I’m still not a perfect leader, but I am one nonetheless.

 Be Comfortable Being Uncomfortable